 Nastaran Norouzi Richards-Carpenter and Kelly Tafoya

-16. Sustainability and social innovation: In the case of Covid-19 pandemic
+16 Sustainability and social innovation: in the case of Covid-19 pandemic

-Sadaf Sartipi, Pantea Foroudi, Maria Palazzo and Mahmoud Ahmadpour Daryani
+Sadaf Sartipi, Pantea Foroudi, Maria Palazzo, and Mahmoud Ahmadpour Daryani

-17. Sustainable Branding in Healthcare within Generation Z in a Developing Economy
+17 Sustainable branding in healthcare within Generation Z in a developing economy

-Durga Vellore-Nagarajan, Constantinos-Vasilios Priporas and Mark McPherson
+Durga Vellore-Nagarajan, Constantinos-Vasilios Priporas, and Mark McPherson

-"Contemporary Issues in Sustainable Branding: Ethical, Social, and Environmental Perspectives offers interesting and illuminating insights into sustainable brands and communications in the second decade of the 21st century.
+"Sustainable Branding: Ethical, Social, and Environmental Perspectives offers interesting and illuminating insights into sustainable brands and communications in the second decade of the 21st century.
 It is useful for brand managements, communications practitioners and postgraduate students.
 Sustainable brands still can be somewhat of an enigma to non-marketers, consumers love them, and company reputations and images can be built around them.
 The book tackles original research questions, and addresses these well, providing plural solutions using the integrated perspective.
 Well worth reading."

-"Contemporary Issues in Sustainable Branding: Ethical, Social, and Environmental Perspectives" does what it states on the cover.
+"Sustainable Branding: Ethical, Social, and Environmental Perspectives does what it states on the cover.
 To managers it engages the power of sustainable branding to stimulate new target markets.
 To those studying branding it is a highly informative book covering concepts and applications with a diversity of examples and cases."